PrincetonUniversity/install_lammps/01_installing/traverse/scripts.md

 srun $HOME/.local/bin/lmp_traverse -sf gpu -in in.melt.gpu
 ```

 Users will need to find the optimal values for `nodes`, `ntasks`, `cpus-per-task`, `ntasks-per-core` and `gres`.
 Each node of Traverse has 2 CPUs.
 Each CPU has 16 physical cores.
 Each physical core has 4 floating point units.
-A setting of `--ntasks-per-core=4` turns on IBM's simultaneous multithreading (SMT).
+A setting of `--ntasks-per-core=4` turns on IBM's simultaneous multithreading ([SMT](https://researchcomputing.princeton.edu/systems/traverse#smt)).
 A setting of `--ntasks-per-core=1` turns it off.
-Note that the cudatoolkit module does not need to be loaded in the Slurm script since the only CUDA library that the LAMMPS executable depends on is /usr/lib64/libcuda.so, which relates to the driver.
+Our [benchmarks](02_benchmarks/README.md) suggests that `--ntasks-per-core=1` should be used.

 Below is a sample LAMMPS script called `in.melt.gpu`: